How to help kids cope with anxiety

 2. Help them change their self-talk

 Low self-esteem can be a big problem for children, especially teens.
-They’re going through all kinds of changes and might feel awkward, lonely or anxious.
+As children grow, they go through all kinds of changes that might leave them feeling awkward, lonely or anxious.
 Teach your children to identify and replace negative self-talk with positive affirmations and empowering beliefs.
-It will rewire their brains to focus on the positive.
+It will rewire their brains to focus on the positive and shift them into a more positive and appropriate mindset.

 3. Encourage connection

 Despite the prevalence of social media, lack of in-person interactions and being cut off from friend groups can lead children to feel even more disconnected.
-Help your child with depression or anxiety feel connected by organizing a Zoom sleepover or party.
+Planning an outing or event will help your child deal with their anxiety.
 Take them out for a one-on-one day of fun activities.
 Start a family game night each weekend.
-In-person connection is more important than ever.
+Whatever you do, your goal is to increase important in-person connections and help your child feel more supported.
+If in-person events are not an option, organize a virtual get together over Zoom.

 4. Promote healthy habits

 Wondering how to help kids with anxiety?
 Healthy habits go a long way to relieve stress, promote confidence and boost moods.
 Fill your fridge with healthy snacks.
+Limit access to sugary snacks or processed foods.
 Promote good sleep habits by turning off devices an hour before bed.
-Encourage your child to exercise, take up yoga or even meditate.
+Encourage your child to exercise, take up yoga or meditate.
 It’s never too early to give your child the foundation for a healthy life.

 5. Keep it positive

-Positive reinforcement is key to building healthy relationships and learning how to deal with a child with depression and anxiety.
+Positive reinforcement is key to building healthy relationships and learning how to deal with a child who is struggling with anxiety.
 Rather than punishing them, encourage them to engage in positive behaviors and reward them when they do.
 A child that feels loved and supported is much more likely to open up to you.
+Opening up that line of communication is key to helping them to stop living in fear and deal with their anxiety.

 Ready to improve your life and your child’s?